Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 Explore The Green Bazaar

-The Green Bazaar, or Zelyoniy Bazaar, has been an important market here for almost 150 years.
+The Green Bazaar, or Zelyoniy Bazaar, has been here for almost 150 years.
 You can find just about everything here: food, spices, clothes, footwear, furniture, home goods and more.
-It’s a fascinating glimpse into local culture.
+A fascinating glimpse into local culture.

-Make sure to look for, and try, the local dried cheeses.
-These date back to nomadic life, as an easily transportable source of portion, but are still used today.
-They can be eaten as they are, or melted into soups or dishes for flavor.
-They’re an acquired taste though, as they’re dense and very salty.
+Make sure to try the local dried cheeses.
+They date back to nomadic life, as an easily transportable source of portion, but are still popular today.

 Kazakh Dried Cheese

-This visit is an easy, laid back item on your list of things to do in Almaty, but don’t forget to bargain.
+This visit is an easy, laid-back item on your list of things to do in Almaty, but don’t forget to bargain (gently).
 The Green Bazaar is located about a 5-minute walk north of the war memorial in Panfilov Park.

 Experience A Banya

-Wellness spas are a big thing here.
+Wellness spas are a big thing in Kazakhstan.
 Arasan Baths is one of the more popular spas in the city center and has been around for many decades.
 You can come here for bathing, swimming, massages, and a variety of other treatments.
-There’s even a option for a Finnish, Russian, or Turkish sauna.
+There’s even an option for a Finnish, Russian, or Turkish sauna.

 Arasan Baths

 I’ve heard the treatments can be quite vigorous, so don’t expect a gentle massage.
 In fact, at first I thought the herbal bouquets above were just for fragrance, but I learned they swat you with them as a form of massage.
-And I’m pretty sure I saw a malicious twinkle in their eyes when they explained this.
+And I swear I saw a malicious twinkle in their eyes when they explained this.

-There are mixed reviews on the treatments here.
+There are mixed reviews on the treatments here (as you can imagine).
 People either love or hate them.
-Make sure to read some reviews to get an idea what to expect.
+Make sure to read the reviews before booking your service.

 Visit First President’s Park

 First President’s Park, built in honor of Kazakhstan’s first President, Nursultan Nazarbayev, opened in 2011.
-It’s a lovely, formal park with great views of the nearby mountains.
+It’s a lovely park with great views of the nearby mountains.
 There’s also a musical fountain, an observation deck to admire the mountains, a Japanese garden, and a coffee shop for refreshments.

 Presidential Park is one of the top things to see in Kazakhstan